 Our independent registered public accounting firm has included in its report for the year ended December 31, 2019 an explanatory paragraph expressing substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the discharge of liabilities in the normal course of business.
-We have incurred net losses each year since inception, including approximately an additional \$12,038,000 of net loss during the year ended December 31, 2019 and a net loss of \$2,680,000 for the three months ended March 31, 2020.
+We have incurred net losses each year since inception, including a net loss of \$12,038,000 during the year ended December 31, 2019 and a net loss of \$9,068,000 for the nine months ended September 30, 2020.
 Our ability to continue as a going concern is contingent upon, other factors, our ability to raise additional capital through sales of our securities, including this offering, and incurrence of debt.
 Additionally, future capital requirements will depend on many factors, including the rate of revenue growth, the selling price of our products, the expansion of sales and marketing activities, the timing and extent of spending on research and development efforts and the continuing market acceptance of our products.
 These factors raise substantial doubt about our ability to continue as a going concern.
 There is no assurance that additional financing will be available at terms acceptable to us or at all.
 If we cannot continue as a viable entity, this could materially adversely affect the value of the Shares.